prioux/withoverlay/README.md

 but typically the only writable place is directlry under "/home", so programs should store persistent data in "/home/choosethis".

+## Requirements:

+Singularity 3.2 or better is absolutely necessary.

 ## Options:

 * -v